 Ongoing

-This is a call for the names of Métis veterans that will be included on additional engraving of the Métis Veterans Memorial Monument.
+This is a call for the names of Métis veterans that will be included on additional engravings of the Métis Veterans Memorial Monument.
 Additional engravings, perhaps years apart, will take place as the resources for such a purpose, and additional names, become available.

 Please consider supporting the Métis Veterans Memorial Monument Project.